-By Keilani Fonseca Coto - International Relations degree student
+By Keilani Fonseca Coto - Student of the School of International Relations

 The world already has faced different Industrial Revolutions along the time and also various challenges that Industrialization brings along.
 Every phase of industrialization is different and focuses in a specific area, however, in all the regions the impact could be different depending on many factors, as economic status, development of the region, technology, political matters and more.
 Nowadays, the world is facing the fourth industrial revolution or industrialization 4.0, this phase of industrialization is based on the cyber physical system or digital revolution.
 But is Latin America ready for the Fourth Industrial Revolution and its consequences?

 According to Robert Rave (2019), industrial revolutions trigger drastic and increasingly rapid changes, however, these changes do not arrive at the same rate or with the same intensity throughout the world.
 In the case of Latin America, industrial revolutions have arrived late with respect to Europe and North America, despite the fact that some places in Latin America are already trying and doing moves to join the Industrial Revolution.
 So, basically, the main challenge for Latin America is to successfully get link to the revolution, it is also an opportunity to catalyze the development and growth of the region.
 In order to achieve this and have positive consequences, the first step, which is crucial, is to raise public policies for the assimilation of the changes that are coming.
 It's really important to take the necessary measures, since this new industrial revolution can transform the world, the systems, and the process that we know, and we are not prepared yet for that.